The Pros and Cons of Bonds Versus Bond Funds

 Each Have Their Own Advantages and Disadvantages

 Investing in bonds, including corporate bonds and municipal bonds, is one of the long-established foundations of any well-diversified portfolio.
-Even in times of low interest rates, bonds provide a bulwark against stock market and real estate crashes, while throwing off interest income.
+Even in times of low interest rates, bonds provide a bulwark against stock market and real estate crashes while generating a modest amount of interest income.

-Academic studies going back over the past century demonstrate that even a small fixed income component, grounded in highly rated bonds, can significantly reduce volatility without subtracting too much return from the overall portfolio.
+Academic studies going back over the past century demonstrate that even a small fixed-income portfolio component, grounded in highly rated bonds, can significantly reduce your portfolio's overall volatility without subtracting too much from your overall portfolio return.

 While investing in individual bonds is certainly possible, that may not be advisable unless you have at least a six-figure portfolio.
 For smaller investors, there is an alternative: A bond mutual fund, or bond fund as it is more commonly called.

 When most investors discuss mutual funds, they are often talking about professionally managed investment funds that invest in stocks, commonly in the form of an index.
 Bond funds, in contrast, pool money from investors to purchase bonds, gaining diversification that would otherwise not be possible for the average investor.
 Some bond funds specialize in corporate bonds, others in municipal bonds, still others in junk bonds.
 In fact, the odds are if you want to own a specific type of bond, there is a bond fund that will let you do so with as little as a few hundred, or perhaps a few thousand, dollars.

 The Benefits of Investing in Bond Funds

 There are several advantages to investing in bond funds, including the following: